Debt. It’s something that so many of us silently struggle with, and no one talks about.

 So she did what at first seemed rather harmless: She began pricing airline tickets to Greece!
 Makes sense, right?!
 When her newlywed budget snapped her back into reality, here’s how she described what she was feeling:

-The Big Secret Why You Can’t Get Out of Debt
+The Big Secret Why You’re Stuck in the Debt Cycle

 There’s something really sobering when we get down to the true reasons behind how and why we want to spend our money.
 Especially when that spending requires that we go into debt.